sambreviraj/Python_Sales_Analysis/README.md

 # Python_Sales_Analysis

 **Summary:**
-The "Sales Analysis" notebook presents a comprehensive exploration of sales data using Python, with a focus on data cleaning, manipulation, and exploratory data analysis (EDA).
+The "Sales Analysis" presents a comprehensive exploration of sales data using Python, with a focus on data cleaning, manipulation, and exploratory data analysis (EDA).
 The analysis is conducted with the aid of prominent libraries such as Pandas, Matplotlib, and Seaborn.

 **Key Takeaways:**
 1. **Cleaning and Organizing Data:**